Audio Signal Enhancement with Learning from Positive and Unlabelled Data: Introduction

 \textbf{Issues. } There are fundamental issues in the above data collection method for supervised learning.
 First, the synthetic training data are inevitably mismatched with the distribution of real data that we wish to apply SE to.
 This is because it is difficult to realistically simulate the characteristics of the sound source, the room sound field, and the recording device.
-This can result in poor SE performance, if the mismatch is severe.
-Second, it is often difficult or impossible to obtain clean signals, which makes it difficult or impossible to apply the approach in this case.
-This is the case for the enhancement of, e.g., a music signal~\cite{Stoller2018GAN} or a bird song~\cite{Stowell2015,Denton2022}.
+This can result in poor SE performance {on real data}, if the mismatch is severe.
+Second, {clean signals may be inaccessible in certain scenarios, which renders this conventional approach infeasible.
+For instance, clean signals may be inaccessible in the enhancement of music signals~\cite{Stoller2018GAN} or certain sound events like bird songs~\cite{Stowell2015,Denton2022}. }

-\textbf{Motivation. } The above issues motivate us to explore SE using non-parallel training data consisting of noisy signals and noise (see Fig. 1(b)).
-Note that noisy signals and noise can be easily recorded in noisy environments, including the matched environment, when the signal is active and inactive, respectively.
+\textbf{Motivation. } The above issues motivate us to explore SE using non-parallel {(i.e., unpaired)} training data consisting of noisy signals and noise (see Fig. 1(b)).
+Note that noisy signals and noise can be easily recorded in noisy environments, when the signal is active and inactive, respectively.